philjdelong/adopt_dont_shop_paired/README.md

 - image
 - name
 - description
-- type (cat or dog)
 - approximate age
-- sex
+- sex ('female' or 'male')
-Then a `POST` request is sent to '/shelters/:shelter_id/pets', a new pet is created for that shelter, that pet has a status of 'adoptable', and I am redirected to the Shelter Pets Index page where I see the new pet listed
+Then a `POST` request is sent to '/shelters/:shelter_id/pets', a new pet is created for that shelter, that pet has a status of 'adoptable', and I am redirected to the Shelter Pets Index page where I can see the new pet listed
 ```

 ```